BlazeInferno64/blazed.js/README.md

 # blazed
-Blazing Fast, High Performance All in one HTTP requests library
+Blazing Fast, Light Weight, High Performance, All in one HTTP requests library

 # Npm Package
 For the npm package check